 Typically these new homes will be in holes in established trees, Telstra boxes or reticulation boxes (a favourite location), inside furniture left on your verandah, in gaps between double brick walls, behind weatherboards or any number of inconvenient locations for humans.
 And getting them out can be tricky.
 Sometimes accessing bees in these locations may require weatherboards or bricks to be removed or trees to be lopped and in some cases the only viable option is to euthanase the bees.

-There are many beekeepers who will come to remove established colonies like this too.
+There are many beekeepers who will help remove established colonies like this too.
 They often refer to these more difficult removals as "cut outs".
 It is always a good idea to check with a beekeeper before calling in a pest control service.

 The Western Australian Apiarists Society (WAAS) as an amateur organisation does not provide or endorse any swarm catching or bee removal services or business, but we do have a list of members who are happy to tackle swarm catching and feral hive removal.
 Members mostly charge a fee for their work and you are advised to discuss this with them when contact is made.